damian-lis/fluent-blog/_articles/core-web-vitals.md

 <img class="mk-image" src="/articles/corewebvitals/chart.webp">

-<div class="mk-quote">“These signals measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web.”</div>
+<div class="mk-detail">“These signals measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web.”</div>

 Core Web Vitals are subject to change from year to year as user expectations of web pages change.